Tangbe: Demography

 The people of Tangbe village call themselves "Tangbetani".
 Most of Tangbetani have surname "Gurung" and some use "Tangbetani" or "Tangbe".

 Tangbetanis come from the village of Tangbe, which is a part of the Bahra Gaunle (12 villages) confederation in Mustang district.
 According to oral history, they have come to Tangbe from Bhurcho of Manang District.

 Most of the Tangbetanis have already migrated from Tangbe.
 A majority of the Tangbrtanis are living in Pokhara, some are living in Kathmandu and some of the Tangbetanis are living in the United States as well as in Australia.
 There are only 32 households in the Tangbe village.
 Some 85 families are found in Pokhara, around 25 families in Jomsom, around 20 families in Kathmandu and around 50 individuals in the United States and Australia.

 They were traditionally salt traders.
 The ruins of an ancient fortress have become a silent witness of history, when Tangbe was on a major salt trade route between Tibet and India.
 After the decline in this trade many years ago, most Tangbetanis stated to be engaged in farming and other vocations.
 Nowadays a majority of Tangbetanis are owners of Fashion Wear Shops at Pokhara.

 The Tangbetanis have been described as an indigenous people of Nepal, residing in the Barha gaun area of Mustang.
 They resemble Lhoba in physical appearance and are influenced by Tibetan Culture.
-They have their own unique language called the "Serke", meaning the golden language.
+They have their own unique language called the "Serke" (Tangbe language), meaning the golden language.
 They have their own unique dress and ornaments.
 They also have their own traditional cultural songs, which are sung during the festivals.
 They also dance along with the melody of the songs they sing.